explaingit

 TLDR

-Python library that converts PDFs, Word docs, PowerPoint, and other documents into clean Markdown, JSON, or HTML using machine learning to understand document layout and structure.
+Marker converts PDFs, Word docs, PowerPoints, spreadsheets, and EPUBs into clean Markdown, JSON, or HTML using ML models that understand document layout, so tables, equations, and multi-column text come out correctly instead of scrambled.

 Mindmap